ibm-skills-network/portals-knowledgebase/docs/badges-and-certificates.md

 ## Certificates

-A certificate is a recognition of professional or educational achievement, typically awarded upon completing a specific program or passing an assessment.
+A certificate is a recognition of professional or educational achievement, awarded upon successfully completing a specific course or program.

 - **Purpose**: Validates a comprehensive set of skills or knowledge in a particular field
 - **Authority**: Issued by the platform